gvinciguerra/TDP-2017/README.md

 2. With abstract factory a client chooses the factory and asks for the product(s) he needs.

 ### [Command Pattern](/Command)
 Using command, decorate a Christmas tree (you might have problems in composing with decorator, figure out a solution, the requirement being: use command).
 Define two standard decorations that can be invoked by lazy or non-creative people.
-Undecorate the tree after Epiphany (and put everything in a box)
+Undecorate the tree after Epiphany (and put everything in a box).

 ### Adapter Pattern [1](/Adapter) & [2](/AdapterFacade)
 Extend the ugly duckling example to adapt turkeys too: